 • various diseases.

-Oral thrush (candidiasis stomatitis) usually occurs in people with weakened immune systems.
-White spots that appear in the oral cavity and affect the palate during candidal stomatitis are similar to curdled plaque.
-If these white spots are disturbed, after their removal, an edematous focus of inflammation appears.
-When layering fungal layers under them, erosion appears.
-Additional symptoms are discomfort while eating, seizures in the corners of the mouth, dry mouth.
+Oral thrush (candidal stomatitis) usually occurs in people with weakened immune systems.
+White spots that appear in the mouth and affect the palate during candidal stomatitis look like a cheesy coating.
+If these white spots are disturbed, after they are removed, a swollen focus of inflammation appears.
+When fungal layers are layered underneath, erosion appears.
+Additional symptoms– discomfort while eating, sticking in the corners of the mouth, dry mouth.

-The causative agent of the disease is the Candida fungus, a certain amount of which is constantly present in the oral cavity.
-Inflammation occurs only with the active reproduction of the fungus, and the causes of this disorder can only be identified at a consultation with an endocrinologist or gastroenterologist.
+The causative agent of the disease is Candida fungus, a certain amount of which is constantly present in the oral cavity.
+Inflammation occurs only when the fungus actively multiplies, and the causes of this disorder can only be identified through consultation with an endocrinologist or gastroenterologist.

-To get rid of the disease, a diet is necessary: flour and sweets will have to be excluded from the diet.
-The oral cavity needs to be treated with "Iodinol" or "Lugol" (it is available in two forms - a solution and a spray), a soda solution.
-To combat the affected areas, antifungal drugs are needed: Miconazole-gel, Nistitatin or Levorin ointment.
+To get rid of the disease, you need a diet: you will have to exclude flour and sweets from your diet.
+The oral cavity needs to be treated with “Iodinol” or “Lugol” (it is available in two forms - solution and spray), a soda solution.
+To combat affected areas you need antifungal drugs: Miconazole gel, Nystitatin or Levorin ointment.

 Almost 90% are carriers of the herpes virus, and therefore herpetic stomatitis is one of the most common.
-If the body is in order, the virus hibernates, it is activated by viral diseases, hypothermia, stress and poor oral hygiene.
+If the body is in order, the virus goes into hibernation; viral diseases, hypothermia, stress and poor oral hygiene activate it.

-The sore often affects the cheeks, lips and palate.
-Numerous blisters can form locally, after they burst, one common ulcer appears.
-Discomfort in the mouth interferes with normal eating, possibly increased salivation.
+The ulcer most often affects the cheeks, lips and palate.
+Numerous blisters can form locally; after they burst, one general ulcer appears.
+Discomfort in the mouth interferes with normal eating, and increased salivation is likely.

-Pain can be relieved with the help of "Lidocaine" or "Lidochlor", inflammation - "Cholisalom", "Carotolin", "Solcoseryl" or rosehip oil.
-Strictly under the supervision of a doctor, you can take antiviral drugs - Hyporamine, Zovirax, Oxolin, Acyclovir.
+You can relieve pain with Lidocaine or Lidochlor; inflammation with Cholisal, Karotolin, Solcoseryl or rosehip oil.
+Strictly under the supervision of a doctor, you can take antiviral drugs - “Giporamin”, “Zovirax”, “Oxolin”, “Acyclovir”.

 Aphthous stomatitis

-It is difficult to establish the exact causes of aphthous stomatitis.
-Some doctors consider it an infection caused by a fall in immunity; others refer to viral diseases.
-The main difference from herpetic stomatitis is in the appearance of the rash: round white or yellowish plaques with red rims appear on the cheeks or lips.
-Exacerbations can be repeated regularly, if you do not get rid of the rashes in two weeks, the plaques turn into serious ulcers.
+It is difficult to accurately determine the causes of aphthous stomatitis.
+Some doctors consider it an infection caused by a decline in immunity; others refer to viral diseases.
+The main difference from herpetic stomatitis in appearance rashes: round white or yellowish plaques with red rims appear on the cheeks or lips.
+Exacerbations can recur regularly; if you do not get rid of the rashes within two weeks, the plaques turn into serious ulcers.

-At the time of exacerbation, it is imperative to give up sweet and spicy foods, alcoholic beverages and smoking.
-You can use antihistamines and sedatives, vitamins B1, B6, C, folic and nicotinic acids.
-An antiseptic rinse is recommended - with dissolved Furacilin tablets, a weak solution of potassium permanganate or hydrogen peroxide with water (proportions are one to one).
+During an exacerbation, you must definitely give up sweet and spicy foods, alcoholic beverages and smoking.
+You can use antihistamines and sedatives, vitamins B1, B6, C, folic and nicotinic acid.
+Antiseptic rinsing is recommended - with dissolved Furacilin tablets, weak solution potassium permanganate or hydrogen peroxide with water (proportions - one to one).

 Prevention

-If you have already had stomatitis once, you should pay attention to nutrition.
-You need to avoid beriberi, for which nutrition should be balanced and include proteins, fats and complex carbohydrates, a vitamin course is required every few months.
-A large amount of alcohol and smoking affects the immune system negatively, so it is better to get rid of bad habits.
+If you have already had stomatitis once, you should pay attention to your diet.
+You need to avoid vitamin deficiency, for which the diet should be balanced and include proteins, fats and complex carbohydrates, once every few months a vitamin course is required.
+Large amounts of alcohol and smoking have a negative impact on the immune system, so it is better to get rid of bad habits.

 The most important preventive measure is careful adherence to the rules of maintaining oral hygiene.
-You need to brush your teeth at least twice a day (and preferably after each meal), be sure to use dental floss and mouth rinses (you can replace them with herbal preparations or a decoction of oak bark).
+You need to brush your teeth at least twice a day (or better after each meal), be sure to use dental floss and mouth rinses (you can replace them herbal infusions or oak bark decoction).

 Causes of sores in the mouth

-It is impossible to say unequivocally what causes the appearance of sores in the mouth or around the mouth, because they can be both a manifestation of local diseases and the result of damage or diseases of the soft tissues of the tongue and mouth.
+It is impossible to say unequivocally what causes the appearance of ulcers in the mouth or around the mouth, because they can be either a manifestation of local diseases or the result of damage or disease to the soft tissues of the tongue and mouth.
 In other words, sores in the mouth indicate the occurrence of one of these problems.

 Local diseases

-Each specific diagnosis made on the basis of the appearance of ulcers in the oral cavity has its own reasons.
+Each specific diagnosis made on the basis of the appearance of ulcers in the mouth has its own reasons.

-Therefore, the greatest clarity in this matter may come after considering individual cases of the occurrence of such sores.
+Therefore, the greatest clarity on this issue can come after considering individual cases of the occurrence of such sores.
 Most often they appear with stomatitis.

 Aphthous stomatitis

-Aphthous stomatitis is a recurrent chronic disease characterized by periodic rashes of small sores (aft) on the oral mucosa.
+Aphthous stomatitis is a recurrent chronic disease characterized by periodic eruptions of small ulcers (aphthous) on the oral mucosa.

 Aphthae are very painful and can be located on the soft and hard palate, tongue, buccal mucosa and even on the lip.